dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

   perms?: string[];
 }
 ```

-Here we take advantage of Typescript's typing to define the props the component can accept.

 - `children` is the content that we want to display if the user is authorized.
 - `alt` is the **optional** content we display if the user is not authorized